jvitku/vivae/README.md

 Agents are then controlled by the message of type `Velocity.msg`.

-## Start the Simulator Controller
+## Start the Simulator Client

-Start the `vivae.ros.simulator.SimulatorController` on the other side (e.g. from the Nengoros simulator) and control the simulation.
+Start a class that implements `vivae.ros.simulator.client.SynchronousSimulationClient`, e.g. `vivae.ros.simulator.client.demo.basic.MySynchronousClient`.
+This node can initialize the ViVae simulation over the ROS network (e.g. from the Nengoros simulator) and control it.

 ## Spawn new Agents in the Simulation

 Spawn agents and control them.
 TODO: describe this more.

+# Demo

+To run the demo, which will start the Simulation Server and Simulation Client which will initialize the simulation, do the following:

+1. Start the ROS core, e.g.:

+	cd jroscore && ./jroscore

+2. Start the simulation server:

+	./run vivae.ros.simulator.server.SimulatorServer

+3. Start the demo simulation client, which will request loading the map and run the simulation for several seconds:

+	./run vivae.ros.simulator.client.demo.basic.MySynchronousClient

 # Known Issues